grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 label: timestamp                type: string            cardinality: 20
 ```

 You can now see why we opted to keep `package_id` in structured metadata and `package_size` as a label.
 Package ID has a high cardinality and is unique to each log entry, making it a good candidate for structured metadata since we potentially may need to query for it directly.
-Package size, on the other hand, has a low cardinality and is a good candidate for a label.
+Package size, on the other hand, has a low cardinality, making it a good candidate for a label.

-### Checking Query Performance
+### Checking query performance

 Another important aspect of keeping Loki healthy is to monitor the query performance.
 We can use LogCLI to check the query performance of our logs.